PacoteJS/pacote/packages/bloom-filter/README.md

 or for sending over the network.
 The JSON string can then be deserialised and fed back into the constructor to recreate the original Bloom filter.

-This class depends on [`xxhashjs`](https://www.npmjs.com/package/xxhashjs) for an implementation of the [fast XXH32 non-cryptographic hashing algorithm](https://cyan4973.github.io/xxHash/) to build and search the filter.

 The class constructor takes an `Options` object with the following properties:

 - `size` (required) determines the size of the filter in bits.
 The value is